sandialabs/suncal/doc/Manual/manual.md

 Reverse calculations are solved using both the GUM method and Monte Carlo method.
 The GUM method finds the symbolic GUM uncertainty equation and solves it for the variable of interest.
 The Monte Carlo method reverses the measurement function and treats the function output as another input variable.
 To do this, the Reverse Uncertainty calculator must account for the correlation between the model output and the original input variables.
-These correlation coefficients can be estimated using the sensitivity coefficients as described in the GUM
-[@GUM] C.3.6 note 3.
+These correlation coefficients are be estimated using the sensitivity coefficients as described in the GUM [@GUM] C.3.6 note 3.

 The Reverse Uncertainty Propagation interface is similar to the standard uncertainty propagation interface, with the addition of a **Target** tab.
 This tab allows entry of the target (mean) value for the function and desired uncertainty for the function.